rahulakrishna/rahulakrishna.github.io/_posts/2023-11-15-the-brain-david-eagleman.markdown

 </aside>

-- Understanding consciousness as a CEO of our brain is honestly life changing.
-We often think that everything we do is the result of our thought process, but in reality, it is not.
-Consciousness initiates a thought.
-What happens to it is not much in our control, this is very interesting.
-Eagleman does go into ways of using our consciousness to influence unconscious actions, which I found very powerful.
-Henceforth, I will appreciate and be more aware of the unconscious actions that I commit every day, like picking up a coffee mug or just lying down on a couch.
-And try to use these autopilot mechanisms to my advantage.
+- The book's portrayal of consciousness as the CEO of our brain has had a profound impact on me.
+We often believe that our actions are the result of our thought processes, but this is not always the case.
+Consciousness initiates a thought, but its subsequent journey is largely out of our control.
+This concept is fascinating.
+Eagleman provides strategies for using our consciousness to influence unconscious actions, which I found to be a powerful tool.
+Moving forward, I will strive to be more aware of the unconscious actions I perform daily, such as picking up a coffee mug or reclining on a couch, and attempt to leverage these autopilot mechanisms to my advantage.
-- Understanding reality as being unique to everyone is huge (Also very close to the Indian spiritual idea of _Maya_, where everything is considered an illusion).
-It encourages you to become more aware of how others are feeling and cater to their reality because what they see from their shoes through their eyes is completely different from what you see.
+- The idea that reality is unique to each individual is significant (this aligns closely with the Indian spiritual concept of Maya, where everything is considered an illusion).
+This understanding encourages greater empathy and consideration for others' perspectives, as their perception of reality, viewed through their unique lens, differs from our own.

 # ✍️ My Top 4 Quotes